Mental & Emotional Well-being

 Life Coaching

 This free, telephonic, personalized coaching experience is available to you through the EAP.
-Call the EAP main line (1-844-636-1260) describe your needs.
-You will be matched with a counselor who can help.
+Call the EAP main line (1-844-636-1260) to enroll into the life coaching program and receive up to 6 sessions with a Certified Life Coach.

 Convenience Services